Sign up for the Power Apps Developer Plan

 Improvements from the previous Power Apps Community Plan

-In May 2021, we've extended the capabilities of the Power Apps Community Plan to meet the needs of developers and have rebranded it as the Power Apps Developer Plan.
+In May 2021, we extended the capabilities of the Power Apps Community Plan to meet the needs of developers and rebranded it as the Power Apps Developer Plan.

 Key changes include:

-- Ability to share apps with team members for development and testing purposes.
+- The ability to share apps with team members for development and testing purposes

-- Ability to create more environments to support ALM (Application Lifecycle Management) scenarios (coming soon).
+- The ability to create more environments to support ALM (application lifecycle management) scenarios (coming soon)

-Existing Power Apps Community Plan users will also get all these updates.
+Existing Power Apps Community Plan users will also get all of these updates.

 Who can sign up for the Power Apps Developer Plan?